shept/sheptdemo/README.md

 It illustrates most of shept features

 * usage of datagrids
-* creating and modifying date
+* creating and modifying dates
 * search, sort and navigate
 * data validation and error handling
 * localization